juzraai/proxy-manager/README.md

 }
 ```

 The engine puts `POISON_RECORD` after the last result proxy to indicate the end of the list.
-It's needed because the output is in fact is a `BlockingQueue` which does not have an *end*. :)
+It's needed because in fact the output is a `BlockingQueue` which does not have an *end*. :)

 And this way, you don't need to wait for engine to finish, you can start processing earlier: